Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Angle
 *****

-The unit for angle is used in tools measuring angles and in the **Angular kinematics** window when setting the measurement display option to Angle or Total displacement.
+The unit for angle is used in tools measuring angles and in the :guilabel:`Angular kinematics` window when setting the data source option to :guilabel:`Angle` or :guilabel:`Total displacement`.

 The following options are available: